cxmiller21/aws-fargate-project/README.md

 Some useful features and ways to expand this demo project

+* Add a VPC module
+* Create an ALB to remove the need to use public IP addresses
+* Have containers run in private subnets
+* Restrict node sg to only allow 3000 inbound from vue-client sg
 * GitHub Actions for CI/CD Deployments when changes are pushed to the client or server folders
 * AWS Monitoring dashboard for Fargate containers
 * AWS Monitoring alarms and notifications for Fargate containers
-* Create an ALB to remove the need to use public IP addresses
 * Write automation scripts with Python or Go to assist with the Deployment process
 * Add auto-scaling to Fargate Services